Abilashkesavan/LogStream/README.md

 # LogStream — Real-Time CDC Pipeline

 **LogStream** is a fully functional, log-based Change Data Capture (CDC) pipeline that captures changes from a MySQL database and reliably replicates them to a target database in real time.
-It includes **updates, deletes, schema evolution, idempotent writes, and monitoring**, making it production-ready.
+It includes **updates, deletes,  idempotent writes**, making it production-ready.

 ---